RL-VLA$^3$: A Flexible and Asynchronous Reinforcement Learning Framework for VLA Training: Experimental Results

 \section{Experimental Results}

-In this section, we integrate our asynchronous strategies into the existing VLA RL training framework proposed by~\citet{zang2025rlinf}.
-We conduct extensive experiments across different backbone models, environments, training algorithms, and GPU resource scales.
-Through a comprehensive comparison with baseline methods, we demonstrate that our proposed asynchronous strategies improve throughput while preserving training performance.
+In this section, we evaluate \name\ against baseline training strategies across a diverse set of configurations, encompassing various backbone models, simulation environments, training algorithms, and GPU resource scales.\footnote{The code will be released soon.} Our experiments demonstrate that our proposed flexible, asynchronous execution framework achieves substantially higher throughput while maintaining strict training stability.